West Virginia: Amazing WOW! Factor Family Adventures - Ziplines, Whitewater, and Horseback Riding.

 If whitewater rafting adventures, kayaking, biking, hiking, horseback riding, rock climbing, ATV runs, and ziplinng is not enough add to the menu of fun walking on the catwalk under the New River Gorge Bridge.
 Really?
 Here’s the scoop.

 Bridge Walk tours begin at the Canyon Rim Visitor's Center.
 A short path on the north side of the gorge leads to the Bridge and access to the catwalk.
 To put this in perspective (literally), the bridge is 876 feet above the New River and spans 3,030 feet in length.
 It is the largest single span steel arch in the Western Hemisphere, and the highest vehicle carrying bridge in the United States.
 The 24-inch wide catwalk is an existing part of the structure but has always been restricted - not anymore.
-(New River gorge Bridge Walk (304) 574-1037 or going to www.bridgewalk.com) Make it happen.
+(New River gorge Bridge Walk (304) 574-1300 or going to www.bridgewalk.com

 The family vacation adventure menu is impressive in the nine counties that make up Southern West Virginia.
 The Eastern edge includes Monroe and Greenbrier counties and the unspoiled wilderness of Allegheny Ridge.
 The Central Plateau and Valleys includes Mercer, Summers, Raleigh, Fayette, and Nicholas counties with the New River Gorge and New, Bluestone, and Gauley Rivers.
 The mountainous southern area defined by the state’s coal mining heritage includes McDowell and Wyoming counties.
 Each one has something to offer families on vacation.
-To browse the whole list and take advantage of special vacation offers checkout the website.
-Toll-free at 1-800-847-4898, (304) 252-2244 or www.visitwv.com Content researched and created by FTF.
+To browse the whole list and take advantage of special vacation offers checkout the website or follow them on Twitter (@visitWV).
+Toll-free at 1-800-636-1460, or www.visitwv.com Content researched and created by FTF.
 Comments by Nancy Nelson-Duac, Editor FTF.
 Images provided by Southern West Virginia Tourism.
-Copyright 2012.
+Copyright 2013.